FRAUD RESOURCE CENTER

-- If you’ve been victimized by a veterans-related scam, file a complaint with the Federal Trade Commission, online or at 877-382-4357.
+- If you’ve been victimized by a veterans-related scam, file a complaint with the FTC, online or at 877-382-4357.
 If the scam originated online, also report it to the FBI’s Internet Crime Complaint Center (IC3).

 - Contact your state’s veterans affairs office for credible information on qualifying for benefits.